-- 1. Log on to PPM Center. - 2.
-Search for and select the program (see Searching for Programs on page 40).

-The Program Overview page opens.

-3. Near the bottom of the page, click Delete.
+- Log on to PPM Center. - Search for and select the program (see "Searching for Programs" on page 33). - The Program Overview page opens. - 3.
+In the upper-right corner of the page, click Delete.

 Configuring Program Settings

 Every program contains settings that can be configured by the program manager to suit that particular program's objectives.